skafiend/polybar-player/README.md

 ```

 ## ~/polybar/config.ini
-- It should work for any bar which supports custom scripts/modules
+- The script should work for any bar which supports custom scripts/modules
 ```
   [module/player]
   type = custom/script